rachelimogenbowler/mark-therriault/_posts/2020-07-18-this-is-a-draft-blog-post-test-now-published.md

 ---
 layout: post
-title: "this is a draft\_blog post test"
+title: "this is a draft\_blog post test now published"
 categories:
   - Travel
 description: "this is a draft\_blog post test"